 Fraternity & Sorority Life can be reached at 919-962-8298, Monday through Friday, 8:30am - 5pm and messages can be left after hours to report any problems associated with being a new member-including allegations of hazing.
-There is also an online anonymous hazing report form at carolinaunion.unc. edu/departments/fraternity-sorority-life, where anyone can submit reports with as much detail as possible, to prevent an activity from occurring.

 If there are concerns after hours that require immediate attention, please call the UNC Police Department at 919-962-8100.